pumpedlunch/uma-docs/developers/optimistic-oracle-v3/in-depth-tutorial-insurance.md

 #### Dispute insurance claim

-Before liveness passes, the insurer can dispute the claim through the Optimistic Oracle V3.
+Before liveness passes, anyone (e.g. insurer) can dispute the claim through the Optimistic Oracle V3.
 In case of non-zero bond amount, they must add approval for Optimistic Oracle V3 to pull the bond:

 ```bash
 cast send --mnemonic "$MNEMONIC" --mnemonic-index $INSURER_ID \